Item 14: Understand lifetimes

 }; // `temp1` dropped here

-By the time execution reaches the semicolon at the end of the line, the temporaries have all been dropped.
+By the time execution reaches the semicolon at the end of the original line, the temporaries have all been dropped.

 let r: &Item;